IntersectMBO/plutus/plutus-metatheory/src/Builtin.lagda.md

 -- no binding needed for lessthan
 -- no binding needed for lessthaneq
--- no binding needed for greaterthan
--- no binding needed for greaterthaneq
 -- no binding needed for equals

 {-# COMPILE GHC concat = BS.append #-}